rbourgeois33/rbourgeois33.github.io/docs/posts/post1.md

 - [CUDA Libraries](https://docs.Nvidia.com/cuda-libraries/index.html).
 - [CUDA Core Compute Libraries](https://github.com/nvidia/cccl).
-- [kokkos kernels](https://github.com/kokkos/kokkos-kernels) for portable BLAS, sparse BLAS and graph kernels.
+- [Kokkos kernels](https://github.com/kokkos/kokkos-kernels) for portable BLAS, sparse BLAS and graph kernels.
 - [Trilinos](https://trilinos.github.io/) for high level, portable solutions for the solution of large-scale, complex multi-physics engineering and scientific problems.
-- [PETSc](https://petsc.org/release/) for the scalable solution of scientific applications modeled by partial differential equations (PDEs)
+- [PETSc](https://petsc.org/release/) for the scalable solution of scientific applications modeled by partial differential equations (PDEs).

 Lastly, if you are in the process of optimizing/porting your code, and first learning about the GPU, you might want to start with the [CUDA C++ Best Practices Guide](https://docs.Nvidia.com/cuda/cuda-c-best-practices-guide/) as kernel-level optimization is too low level to start with.
 The right approach is to identify the hot spots of your code and focus on them first (Assess, Parallelize, Optimize, Deploy cycle).